Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Are there many Americans buying property and living in Turkey in 2026?

-The American expat community in Turkey is growing steadily, driven by remote work flexibility, attractive property prices, and Turkey's strategic location bridging Europe and Asia, though Americans remain a smaller group compared to Russian, Middle Eastern, and European buyers who dominate the foreign market.
+The American expat community in Turkey is growing steadily, driven by remote work flexibility, attractive property prices, and Turkey's strategic location bridging Europe and Asia, though Americans remain a much smaller group compared to Russian, Middle Eastern, and European buyers who dominate the foreign market.

 Do foreigners have the same buying rights as locals in Turkey?

-Property types and locations off-limits to foreign buyers in Turkey include military zones, security areas, certain border regions, and strategically important coastal strips, plus any district where foreign ownership has already reached the 10% threshold, which can affect popular areas like parts of Istanbul and Antalya.
+Property types and locations off-limits to foreign buyers in Turkey include military zones, security areas, certain border regions, and strategically important coastal strips, plus any district where foreign ownership has already reached the 10% threshold, which can affect popular areas in parts of Istanbul and Antalya.

 We cover all these things in length in our pack about the property market in Turkey.